Salkantay Cabin to Cabin Trek

 After a long and satisfying rest you'll head into the organic coffee plantation where you will learn about coffee growing and pick a bag of beans.
 Then you'll proccess them and lay them out to dry, taking turns and doing everything by hand.

-You now have the option to take a private car to the Hot Springs, 30 minutes each way.
+You now have the option to take a private car to the Hot Springs.
 Although your guide can arrange everything for you, you are responsible for the costs of transportation (S/.
-100-120) and the entrance fee (S/.
+100-150) and the entrance fee (S/.
 10 pp).

 Trail Stats: 7 mile hike up and down along from 9,558ft down to 8,122ft

-Wake up and your fresh picked coffee awaits!
+DAY 4: Wake up and your fresh picked coffee awaits!
 After breakfast we will continue on our way towards Machu Picchu.
-Yet another steep but short trail leads you up the ruins of Llactapata.
+Yet another steep but short trail leads you up pristine Inca trail to the ruins of Llactapata.
 Take your time to explore.
 Sit and look across the valley and you will see Huayna Picchu and Machu Picchu Mountain like no one else.

 The ruins of Llactapata are rough and only partially uncovered, allowing you to see how quickly the jungle can take hold of man's creations.
 Enjoy your time here in this pleasant tranquility as tomorrow you will join some 2000 people just across the valley at Machu Picchu!

 Once there your guide will take you to your hotel and give you a briefing for Machu Picchu tomorrow.
-Please let us know what time to make your reservations for dinner, as tonight you will dine in style in one of the best restaurants in Aguas Calientes.
+Tonight you will dine in style in one of the best restaurants in Aguas Calientes.
+Dinner is at 6:30.
 A full on 3 course meal with appetizer, main meal and dessert plus a drink is included.

 Trail Stats: Hike up to Llactapata and down to Hydroelectric.
 Start around 7,800ft feet up to 8,438ft and down agian to 5,917 for a round trip distance of about of seven miles.